Intervention/docs/image/v3/introduction/frameworks.md

 modifications by reading values of the HTTP request.
 Finally the image is encoded and stored with a random file name on disk.

+**The example is for educational purposes only.
+Any external user input should be considered unsafe and must be validated.**

 ```php
 use Illuminate\Http\Request;
 use Illuminate\Support\Facades\Route;